crapp/geomandel/README.md

 ## Usage

-The command line application has sane default values for most options and you only have to specify what kind of output you want to have.
+The command line application has sane default values for all options and you only have to specify what kind of output you want to have.
 When the application is started it will calculate the iteration count for all complex numbers in the complex plane you defined.
 The iteration count can then be used to visualize the mandelbrot